ARM-software/vulkan_best_practice_for_mobile_developers/docs/build.md

 Before you build the project make sure you download the 3D models this project uses.
 Run the helper script `bldsys/scripts/download_assets.py`.
 You should now have a `scenes` folder containing all the 3D scenes the project uses.

-On Android CMake will use `adb` to sync assets to the device, ensure that the target device is connected before building with CMake.
+On Android, Gradle will run CMake which will sync assets to the device if there has been a change.

-Alternatively, they may be synced manually:
+However, to sync them manually you may run the following command to ensure up to date assets are on the device:

 ```
 adb push --sync assets /sdcard/Android/data/com.arm.vulkan_best_practice/files/